bdemsky/agentgraph/README.md

 Mutable object must explicitly inherit from a special Mutable class.
-All accessor methods of Mutable objects must first call either wait_for_access (for methods that perform read or write accesses) or wait_for_read_access (for methods that only perform a read).
+All accessor methods of Mutable objects must first call either wait_for_access (for methods that perform read or write accesses) or wait_for_read_access (for methods that only perform a read) from the Mutable base class.

 Mutable objects can potentially return references to other Mutable objects.
-If one Mutable object has a reference to another Mutable object that it could potentially return, it must call set_owning_object to report this reference to AgentGraph.
+If one Mutable object has a reference to another Mutable object that it could potentially return, it must call set_owning_object method from the Mutable base class to report this reference to AgentGraph.

 ### Auxilary Data Structures